yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/_index.md

     weight: 1135
 ---

+{{< note title="Note" >}}

+* YugabyteDB's synchronous replication architecture is inspired by <a href="https://research.google.com/archive/spanner-osdi2012.pdf">Google Spanner</a>.
+* YugabyteDB asynchronous replication architecture is inspired by RDBMS databases such as Oracle, MySQL and PostgreSQL.

+{{</note >}}

 This section describes how replication works in DocDB.
 The data in a DocDB table is split into tablets.
 By default, each tablet is synchronously replicated using the Raft algorithm across various nodes or fault domains (such as availability zones/racks/regions/cloud providers).

 There are other advanced replication features in YugabyteDB.
 These include two forms of asynchronous replication of data:
-* **xCluster Replication** Data is asynchronously replicated between different YugabyteDB clusters - both unidirectional replication (master-slave) or  bidirectional replication across two clusters.
+* **xCluster replication** Data is asynchronously replicated between different YugabyteDB clusters - both unidirectional replication (master-slave) or  bidirectional replication across two clusters.
 * **Read replicas** The in-cluster asynchronous replicas are called read replicas.

-{{< note title="Note" >}}

-* Synchronous replication in YugabyteDB synchronous replication architecture is inspired by <a href="https://research.google.com/archive/spanner-osdi2012.pdf">Google Spanner</a>.
-* Asynchronous replication in YugabyteDB is inspired by RDBMS databases such as Oracle, MySQL and PostgreSQL.

-{{</note >}}

 <div class="row">